Erik van Boheemen

 Almost every day there is something to do here.
 Coffee mornings, bridge, English classes and theme meetings.
 Or the mysterious "We go for it," a meeting afternoon for single elderly people on Thursday afternoons.
 Organized by volunteers with a big heart.

 "Volunteers, that's what it runs on," according to Erik.
 "Besides the indispensable bar staff, there are also several working groups active.
 One group, for example, deals with activities in the community center.
 Another focuses on youth.
 And a third organizes events such as neighborhood day, women's day or the summer festival.
-And that always includes something to eat and drink.
+And there is always something of food and drink involved.
 Because without that, it's hopeless!"

 Erik himself has had a long career as a volunteer.
 First as a board member, secretary and since 2021 as chairman.
 In addition to his job, he volunteers about 20 hours a week for the community center.
 "Service is a word that suits me.
 And I enjoy organizing.
 Call it a hobby that got out of hand.
 Ideally, I would actually give cooking workshops, but unfortunately I don't get around to that due to lack of time."